airportyh/ember-handlebars/README.markdown

 code rather than the handlebars template allowing for faster startup time.

 ### Installation
-The precompiler script may be installed via npm using the `npm install -g handlebars` command.
+The precompiler script may be installed via npm using the `npm install -g ember-handlebars` command.

 ### Usage

 <pre>
 Precompile handlebar templates.
-Usage: handlebars template...
+Usage: ember-handlebars template...

 Options:
   -a, --amd        Create an AMD format function (allows loading with RequireJS)         [boolean]